biopragmatics/oquat/docs/invalids/prefix/ehdaa2.md

-# NCBITaxon
+# ehdaa2: Human developmental anatomy, abstract

+This page summarize the different resources that reference `ehdaa2` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['EHDAA2']
+1 variants on the standard prefix were found: ['EHDAA2'].

-## `hsapdv`
+## `hsapdv`: Human Developmental Stages

-Identifiers for this prefix are given correctly in Human Developmental Stages.
+Identifiers for this prefix are given incorrectly correctly in `hsapdv`.

 | external_xref   |   usages_count | usages                                                                                                           |
 |-----------------|----------------|------------------------------------------------------------------------------------------------------------------|